What Shopify built-in inventory tool was — and why merchants relied on it

 Partial receiving with accurate inventory updates

-Stocky's receiving workflow was limited — if a supplier sent 40 units against a 50-unit PO, tracking the outstanding 10 required manual notes.
+the built-in inventory tool's receiving workflow was limited — if a supplier sent 40 units against a 50-unit PO, tracking the outstanding 10 required manual notes.
 EZStock has a full PARTIAL status in its PO workflow: you receive what arrived, the app marks the PO as partially fulfilled, and the outstanding quantity stays on record until the balance arrives.
 Shopify inventory updates precisely to reflect what was received, not what was ordered.

 PO number sequencing per shop